falkzeh/etl-challenge/readme.md

 ```
 Then you start the Airflow server with docker compose (if you haven't installed docker compose you can find more information [here](https://docs.docker.com/compose/)).

-Please note that I had to create a custom Airflow image in order to install some additional packages such aus the mysql client oder python-dotenv.
+Please note that I had to create a custom Airflow image in order to install some additional packages such as the mysql client or python-dotenv.
 You can find the Dockerfile in the `airflow` folder.
 ```bash
 cd airflow
 docker-compose build